Winnold House: History

-The priory of Wereham was founded by the earls of Clare during the reign of Richard I in the late twelfth century.
-It was dedicated to Winwaloe (a.k.a.
-Guenolo), a Breton saint who flourished about 550 CE, and whose body was enshrined in the Abbey of St Salvius and St Winwaloe, Monsterol (Montreuil) in the diocese of Amiens in France.
+The St Winwaloe's Priory was founded by the earls of Clare during the reign of Richard I in the late twelfth century.
+It was dedicated to Winwaloe (also known as Guenolo or Winnold), a Breton saint who flourished about 550 CE, and whose body was enshrined in the Abbey of St Salvius and St Winwaloe, Monsterol (now Montreuil-sur-Mer) in the diocese of Amiens in France.
 It was an alien priory of Monsterol.

-The earliest extant deed of the priory is one of 1199, whereby L., prior of Saint Winwaloe, with the consent and advice of his brother, Remigius, abbot of Monsterol, granted a toft and eleven acres to Robert de Stradesete.
-In 1270 there was an exchange of lands in Wereham between the abbot and convent of Wereham and the abbot and convent of Saint Salvin's of Monsterol, acting on behalf of the priory of Saint Winwaloe.
+The earliest extant deed of the priory is one of 1199, whereby L., prior of St Winwaloe, with the consent and advice of his brother, Remigius, abbot of Monsterol, granted a toft and eleven acres to Robert de Stradesete.
+In 1270, there was an exchange of lands in Wereham between the abbot and convent of Wereham and the abbot and convent of St Salvin's of Monsterol, acting on behalf of the priory of St Winwaloe.
 At the time, the priory held lands in three Norfolk parishes, with the annual value of £7.

 In 1321, the abbot and convent of Monsterol sold the priory to Hugh Scarlet of Lincoln, who conveyed it to Elizabeth de Clare, the foundress of Clare College, Cambridge.
-In 1336 she conveyed the manor and lands of the priory to the abbot and convent of West Dereham on the condition that he would find a chaplain to say daily mass in the chapel of Saint Winwaloe for the souls of Gilbert, earl of Clare, and of Elizabeth and her ancestors and heirs forever.
-Ten years later Elizabeth granted the custody of the priory to her friend, John de Brauncestre.
+In 1336 she conveyed the manor and lands of the priory to the abbot and convent of West Dereham on the condition that he would find a chaplain to say daily mass in the chapel of St Winwaloe for the souls of Gilbert, earl of Clare, and of Elizabeth and her ancestors and heirs forever.
+Ten years later, Elizabeth granted the custody of the priory to her friend, John de Brauncestre.

-At the dissolution the manor of Winwaloe, late belonging to the abbey of Wereham, came to the crown, and was granted to Thomas Guybon and William Mynn.
+At the dissolution of the manor of Winwaloe, late belonging to the abbey of Wereham, came to the crown, and was granted to Thomas Guybon and William Mynn.

 A large fair was held on St Winnold's Day (3 March); the fair moved to Downham Market in 1798.